daneroo/snookr/green/scalr-utils/mirawatt/README.txt

     ssh root@192.168.5.247 "tail -f /mirawatt/logs/CC*log"

   TODO:
+   - Remove all tabs from python sources: EVIL.
+       DETECT:
+         use <ctrl-v><tab> to insert the tab on the command line grep -rl "    " `find . -name \*py`
+       FIX: replace all <tab> with 8-spaces in Netbeans. then reformat ?
    +make randomly dying client, to test the watchdog functionality +test smtp notification (watchdog@mirawatt.com) +make summarize check arithmetic, copy to test directory